3DCoded/3MS/docs/index.md

 ## Recommendations

-It is **highly** recommended to install a filament cutter to your printer to avoid the need to tune tip forming.
+It is recommended to install a filament cutter to your printer to avoid the need to tune tip forming.

 ## Get Started